aws-powertools/powertools-lambda-python/docs/quickstart.md

 ## Installation
 With [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) installed, you can follow this Quickstart step by step or you can build a project with the final Quickstart code you can play with.
-If you want to follow it all along, create a new empty project.
+If you follow it all along, create a new empty project.
 === "shell"
 ```bash
 sam init --runtime python3.9 --dependency-manager pip --app-template hello-world --name powertools-quickstart